yurikus/MessageKeep/README.md

 ## Content types

-Input content type is expected to be and output content types is generated as `application/json`, hence when using `curl` a `content-type: application/json` header would be necessary.
+Input content type is expected to be and output content types is generated as `application/json`, hence when using `curl` a `content-type: application/json` header would be necessary. `POST` requests expect a literal string `"message"`, without a root object.

 ## Notes